 Skyr, pronounced "skeer," is the traditional yogurt of Iceland.
 It is made by incubating skim milk with live active cultures.
 The whey, the water naturally found in milk, is then strained away to make for a much thicker, creamier, concentrated yogurt.
-So to make just one cup of skyr, with all that water going out, you need 4 times the amount of milk required to make a regular cup of yogurt.
-As a result of this process skyr comes out with 2-3 times the protein count of standard yogurt.
+To make just one cup of skyr, with all that water going out, you need 4 times the amount of milk required to make a regular cup of yogurt.
+As a result of this process, skyr contains 2-3 times the protein count of standard yogurt.

 What separates siggi's?

 At siggi's, we make delicious yogurt products with not a lot of sugar and simple ingredients.
 Our products are based on Scandinavian dairy traditions, such as skyr, the traditional Icelandic yogurt.
 Our products don't contain any of those dreadful artificial sweeteners.
 We only use milk from farmers who do not use growth hormones such as rBGH.